Tender Jargon Buster

 Common Procurement Vocabulary (Codes) – CPV

-Codes used throughout the European Union to generically describe products or services.
+Codes used by the public sector in UK & EU to generically describe products or services.
 The use of CPV codes by public sector purchasers to define their requirements in a Contract Notice is mandatory.
-CPV’s can also be used in Non-OJEU Contract Notices to classify expenditure.
-(See OJEU).

 Competitive Contract Addendum